- Homosexuality

 Colorado actually requires schools to teach students about the LGBTQ community.

-Right to change legal gender in Colorado is legal, surgery not required.
+Right to change legal gender in Colorado is legal, no restrictions.

 Legal recognition of non-binary gender in Colorado is recognized.